hgc123123/nyush-cluster/nyush-cluster/docs/slurm/memory-allocation.md

 # Memory Allocation

 Memory allocation is one of the topics that users find confusing most often.
-This section first gives some technical background and then explains how to implement this properly with Slurm on the BIH HPC.
+This section first gives some technical background and then explains how to implement this properly with Slurm on the NYUSH HPC.

 ## Technical Background